Antibiotic resistance: why we need to care

 - Lack of availability of clinically effective antibiotics

 - Longer and more complicated stays in hospital

 - Decreased societal productivity

-In September 2016, the World Bank also stated that, without antibiotic resistance containment, the annual costs could become as massive as those of the global financial crisis that started in 2008.
+According to the World Bank, without antibiotic resistance containment, the annual costs could become as massive as those of the global financial crisis that started in 2008.
 Moreover, the Sustainable Development Goals for 2030 – such as ending poverty, ending hunger, ensuring healthy lives, reducing inequality, and revitalizing global partnerships – are likely to remain unachieved.(72)